rli99/undr_rover/README.txt

         Optional.
 Defaults to False.

-        If set, any reads which contain 2 or more SNV's will be considered to possibly contain indels, and therefore gapped alignment will be performed for those reads.
+        If set, any reads which contain 2 or more SNVs will be considered to possibly contain indels, and therefore gapped alignment will be performed for those reads.
 Causes a noticeable slowdown in the expected running time of Undr Rover.